Predictions of the end of Wikipedia: Personnel

 Various 2012 articles reported that a decline in English Wikipedia's recruitment of new administrators could end Wikipedia.

-Others suggest that the unwarranted deletion of useful articles from Wikipedia may portend its end.
-That brought about the creation of Deletionpedia, which itself ceased to exist in 2008 and was relaunched in 2013.

-Decline in editors
+Decline in editors (2014–2015)

 A 2014 trend analysis published in The Economist stated that "The number of editors for the English-language version has fallen by a third in seven years."
-The attrition rate for active editors in English Wikipedia was described by The Economist as substantially higher than in other languages (non-English Wikipedias).
+The attrition rate for active editors in English Wikipedia was described by The Economist as substantially higher than in other (non-English) Wikipedias.
 It reported that in other languages, the number of "active editors" (those with at least five edits per month) has been relatively constant since 2008: some 42,000 editors, with narrow seasonal variances of about 2,000 editors up or down.

 In the English Wikipedia, the number of active editors peaked in 2007 at about 50,000 editors, and fell to 30,000 editors in 2014.
-A linear decline at this rate would leave no active editors of English Wikipedia by 2025.

 Given that the trend analysis published in The Economist presented the number of active editors for Wikipedia in other languages (non-English Wikipedia) as remaining relatively constant, sustaining their numbers at approximately 42,000 active editors, the contrast pointed to the effectiveness of Wikipedia in those languages to retain their active editors on a renewable and sustained basis.
 Though different language versions of Wikipedia have different policies, no comment identified a particular policy difference as potentially making a difference in the rate of editor attrition for English Wikipedia.
 Editor count showed a slight uptick a year later, and no clear trend after that.

-In a 2013 article, Tom Simonite of MIT Technology Review said that for several years running the number of Wikipedia editors had been falling and cited the bureaucratic structure and rules as a factor.
+In a 2013 article, Tom Simonite of MIT Technology Review said that for several years running, the number of Wikipedia editors had been falling, and cited the bureaucratic structure and rules as a factor.
 Simonite alleged that some Wikipedians use the labyrinthine rules and guidelines to dominate others and have a vested interest in keeping the status quo.
 A January 2016 article in Time by Chris Wilson said Wikipedia might lose many editors because a collaboration of occasional editors and smart software will take the lead.

 Andrew Lih and Andrew Brown both maintain editing Wikipedia with smartphones is difficult and discourages new potential contributors.
-Lih alleges there is serious disagreement among existing contributors how to resolve this.
-Lih fears for Wikipedia's long-term future while Brown fears problems with Wikipedia will remain and rival encyclopedias will not replace it.
+Lih alleges there is serious disagreement among existing contributors on how to resolve this.
+In 2015 Lih feared for Wikipedia's long-term future while Brown feared problems with Wikipedia would remain and rival encyclopedias would not replace it.

-Sources of viewers and funds
+Viewers and fundraisers

-As of 2015, there had been a marked decline in persons who viewed Wikipedia from their computers, and according to The Washington Post "on their phones...[people are] far less likely to donate".
+As of 2015, with more viewing by smartphones, there had been a marked decline in persons who viewed Wikipedia from their computers, and according to The Washington Post "[people are] far less likely to donate".
 At the time, the Wikimedia Foundation reported reserves equivalent to one year's budgeted expenditures.
 On the other hand, the number of paid staff had ballooned, so those expenses increased.